s256657/datafun-05-sql/README.md

 3. An SQL viewer is required to see the final product
 - If using VS Code search and install SQLite Viewer
 - (optional) another SQL viewer can be used but the SQLite Viewer within VSCode is simple to install and run

+## Step 5 Add features
+This step utilizes sql_features folder and db02_features.py

+1. Add code to delete_records.sql and update_records.sql
+- This changes the table created in Step 4
+2. Add code to db02_features.py to execute the code in delete_records and update_records

+## Step 6 Queries
+This step utilizes sql_queries folder and db03_queries.py

+1. Add code for the different files within sql_queries folder
+- All can be run with single execution command see files for code entered
+2. Add execute code to db03_queries.py
+- the code input will display results within terminal